autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 ```

 ## Summary
-We used `autogluon.timeseries` to make probabilistic multi-step forecasts on the M4 hourly dataset.
+We used `autogluon.timeseries` to make probabilistic multi-step forecasts on the M4 Hourly dataset.
 Here is a short summary of the main steps for applying AutoGluon to make forecasts for the entire dataset using a few lines of code.
 ```python
 import pandas as pd